We hope you enjoy reading this article.

 Following the empathy phase, design thinking is characterized by the need to clearly frame your problem.
 User experience (UX) design all hinges upon the need to solve concrete problems, ideally in a user-centric way.

 This is where the definition phase of design thinking comes into play.
 Following the compilation and analysis of insight conducted in the empathy phase, one then synthesizes their findings into a clear and cohesive problem.

 In order to do this, designers usually divide their findings into clear categories which help to organize thoughts.

-One common way to do so occurs in the empathy phase by way of an empathy map similar to the one shown below.
+One common way to do so is in the empathy phase through an empathy map similar to the one shown below.

 Credits: Game Storming

 This empathy map separates insights based on entry points (what, how, why, feelings, emotions) which then make it easier to group and define them into a clear problem statement.

 Having conducted the necessary analyses and defined the problem statement, ideation involves examining the said problem statement in-depth to develop solutions.

 This phase enables a team to enter uncharted territory and devise an innovative, groundbreaking way to address a particular problem.